Chronic Venous Insufficiency - Venous Reflux Los Angeles

 Venous Stasis Dermatitis

-Venous stasis dermatitis, also known as venous eczema, is a common inflammatory skin disease that occurs on the lower extremities in patients with severe chronic venous congestion.
-It can arise as discrete patches or affect the leg all the way around the ankle.
-Symptoms of this condition include swelling (typically concentrated around the legs or ankles), changes in skin color and texture, and pain.
-The affected skin is itchy, and assumes red, purple, or brown colors.
+Venous stasis dermatitis, also known as venous eczema, is an inflammatory skin disease that occurs on the legs of patients experiencing severe chronic venous congestion.
+It can appear as discrete patches on the leg or affect the entire lower leg all the way to the ankle.
+Symptoms of this condition include swelling, typically around the ankles, pain, and changes in skin color and texture.
+The skin in the affected area is often itchy and assumes purple, red, or brown colors.

 STASIS DERMATITIS – RIGHT ANKLE SWELLING AND REDNESS